QUIDA5V/testworkflow/README.md

 ## 🚀 Features

--Environment , branch and tag are going to be set up according to sthe following scenarios :
+-Environment , branch and tag are going to be set up according to sthe following scenarios:

 Scenario: Calculating the environment and branch automatically
              When the code into the <branch> is merged